-- Modifying agents MAY create <revisions> elements with attributes. - Modifying agents SHOULD NOT modify revisions and its attributes defined in this module. - Modifying agents SHOULD NOT remove revisions> and its attributes defined in this module. - When the appliesTo attribute refers to an element that has multiple instances within the scope, the ref attribute MUST be used to reference an individual instance.
+- Modifying agents MAY create <a hr - Modifying agents SHOULD NOT modifychange <revisions> and its attributes defined in this module. - Modifying agents SHOULD NOT remove <a href="mailto: and its attributes defined in this module - When the appliesTo attribute refers to an element that has multiple instances within the scope, the reference attribute MUST be used to reference an individual instance.